AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 1. Enable the Volume Shadow Copy service.
     1. Log on to your on-premises server.
 Click **Start**, enter **services.msc** in the search box, and then press Enter.
-    2. Find the Volume Shadow Copy service and click **Start the service**.
+    2. Find the Volume Shadow Copy service and click **Start Service**.
 2. Uninstall the QEMU Guest Agent software.
     1. Log on to your on-premises server.
 Click **Start**, enter **services.msc** in the search box, and then press Enter.
     2. Check whether the QEMU Guest Agent VSS Provider service is running.
 If this service is unavailable, restart the SMC client.